 Category Points Available The judges would like to know: Choice of materials 5 What is the main wing made from?
 Additional Structures 5 Material used for the fuselage, tail etc.?
-Pilot and Passenger 5 How are the eggs held in place and protected?
+Cargo 5 How are the cubes held in place?
 Design Innovations 5 Any special structure and airframe concepts to show?
-Manufacturing Innovations 5 Any processes or techniques developed to help make the parts?
-Novelty Factor 5 Show styling, theme, humour, aesthetics.
-Total Max Points 30
+Manufacturing Innovations 5 Any processes or techniques developed to make the parts?
+Novelty Factor 5 Show styling, theme, humour, aesthetics Total Max Points 30